ApiniLabs/PAC-ID-Resolver/README.md

 Mapping table entries MAY contain placeholders in the **Link** column.
 Replace the placeholders with the corresponding values given by the PAC-ID by performing a text replacement.

 ### Mapping Table Format
-The mapping table SHALL be a text string, containing zero or more mapping entries (rows), separated by “`newline`" and formatted with “`tab`" delimited columns as follows.
-When serializing into a file or into a binary stream or array, the contents SHALL be encoded using UTF-8 encoding.
-Lines starting with the “`#`" character SHALL be ignored and treated as comments until the next “`newline`".
-The first non-comment row MUST contain a header, composed of the column names from the table below, delimited by "`tab`" and ended by “`newline`":

 | **Column #** | **Column Name** | **Comment** |
 | :--- | :--- | :--- |